fenago/learn-java-12-programming/lab_guide/Lab_7.md

 packages is as follows:

 -   The [java.io] package classes allow reading/writing data as
-    they come without caching (we discussed it in [Chapter 5]
-    *Strings, Input/Output, and Files*), while classes of the [java.nio] package create a buffer that allows moving back and forth along the populated buffer.
+    they come without caching (we discussed it in *Strings, Input/Output, and Files*), while classes of the [java.nio] package create a buffer that allows moving back and forth along the populated buffer.
--   The [java.io] package classes block the stream until all the data is read or written, while classes of the [java.nio] package are implemented in a non-blocking style (we will talk about non-blocking style in [Chapter 15]
+-   The [java.io] package classes block the stream until all the data is read or written, while classes of the [java.nio] package are implemented in a non-blocking style (we will talk about non-blocking style in *Reactive Programming*).
-    *Reactive Programming*).

 java.sql and javax.sql